nbethala/nbethala/README.md

 Kubernetes Certification (CKA Preparation) I’m deep into Certified Kubernetes Administrator (CKA) prep — mastering cluster architecture, RBAC, networking, and troubleshooting.
 My goal?
 To become the Kube Whisperer — someone who can tame any cluster and bring clarity to chaos.

-## - 📫 How to reach me:
+##  📫 How to reach me: please send a friend request
   https://www.linkedin.com/in/Nbethala/

-## - ⚡ Fun fact:
+##  ⚡ Fun fact:
 I’ve lived on three continents, slept less than 4+ hours a night, worked across multiple time zones — and still prefer my terminal prompt clean and minimal.

-I’m a lover of coffees from around the world — ask me about flavor profiles, brewing rituals, or how to make a cup that pairs perfectly with a late-night debugging session.
+I’m a lover of coffees from around the world — ask me about flavor profiles, brewing rituals, or how to make a cup that pairs perfectly with a late-night debugging session (between 12 - 2 am is the magic hour!).